Skip to main content

 Why NICU?

-I first realized that I wanted to pursue a career in Neonatology during my residency intern year rotation in the NICU.
+I first realized that I wanted to pursue a career in neonatology during my residency intern year rotation in the NICU.
 During that time, I truly enjoyed working with the babies and learning from such a wide variety of pathophysiology.
 Babies are resilient, and getting to see some fantastic outcomes after some initially scary situations was so rewarding to me.
 I also enjoyed getting to know the families and develop relationships with them throughout their time in the NICU.

 Why IU School of Medicine/Riley Hospital for Children?

-I got to experience the Riley NICUs during medical school and residency, and loved all the people who work there.
-I also appreciated the wide variety of pathologies that are seen at Riley and knew that continuing my training here would lead me to be a very well-rounded neonatologist.
+I got to experience the Riley Hospital NICUs during medical school and residency, and loved all the people who work there.
+I also appreciated the wide variety of pathologies that are seen at Riley Hospital and knew that continuing my training here would lead me to be a very well-rounded neonatologist.
 As for the fellowship program, I really appreciated how tailored it is to each individual fellow’s interests and career goals.

 Read Bio